taylorjg/repo-traffic-react/README.md

 # Description

 I have used `React` for a few years and I have some familiarity with `TypeScript` but this is my first attempt at using them together.
+The backend Express server also uses `TypeScript`.

-This little app lists GitHub repos along with some traffic details.
+This little app lists your GitHub repos along with some traffic details.

-> Currently, this app only displays _my_ GitHub repos.
-> The next step is to turn it into a GitHub OAuth App so that anybody can authorize
-> it to display _their_ GitHub repos.
+It is a GitHub OAuth App - you need to authorize it to allow access to your GitHub repos.
+Once authorized, it maintains the GitHub access token in an encrypted cookie (`github-token`).

 # Authorization steps